 This degree will not have a negative impact on any existing programs in terms of finances, enrollment or staffing.
-It has the potential of increasing enrollment in education and early childhood courses, which the college already offers.
+It has the potential of increasing enrollment in education courses, which the college already offers.
+It may also attract students into the existing CTE programs who desire a career of teaching CTE courses at the secondary level.
+The degree program creates a new pathway that has previously not been available.